 - Foreign companies may enter into a joint venture (JV) with a South African company to offer goods/services in South Africa.
 A JV is generally used if two or more entities need to cooperate on a specific project.
 The joint venture can be a limited liability company (Pty.
 Ltd.) but it is not necessary to register one, in which case the partnership will be run as per the terms of the JV contract;

 - Best uses for a South African joint venture: a joint venture is recommended when our Client plans to implement a project of a limited duration and already has a reliable joint venture partner in South Africa.

 The South African partnership (Partnership)

-- While partnerships exist in South Africa, the law does not provide for the possibility to register them with the Commercial Registrar.
+- While partnerships exist in South Africa, the Commercial Registrar does not allow registration of a partnership as a legal entity.
 Moreover, all partners are subject to unlimited liability for the partnership debt and losses and at least one of them must reside in South Africa for the partnership agreement to be valid;

 - Best uses for a South African partnership: we do not recommend our Clients to do business in South Africa through a partnership unless they already live in the country.

 Doing business in South Africa with a foreign entity

 - In South Africa, this business entity is referred to as the “external company”.
 This type of business structure is not considered separate from its overseas head office, which is consequently legally liable for all losses incurred by its South African branch;